Gyeeta/gyeeta.github.io/docs/architecture.md

 ### Highly Scalable

 *Gyeeta* supports monitoring of tens of thousands of hosts using a single `shyama` instance and multiple `madhava` instances.

-The Host Agent `partha` can monitor heavy loads such as hosts with thousands of connections, hundreds of processes/sec, or tens of thousands of queries/sec, all with under 10% single core CPU utilzation.

 ## *Partha* Host Monitor Agent {#host-monitor-agent-partha}